Heatstroke warning: Recognising the signs

 In response to high temperatures, blood vessels near the skin expand, allowing more blood to flow and release heat.
 However, this expansion can also cause fluids to leak from the vessels into nearby tissues, resulting in swelling, especially in the hands, feet, or ankles.

 Moreover, heatstroke often causes dehydration and electrolyte imbalances, which can impair the body’s fluid regulation, further contributing to swelling.
-Recognizing swelling as a possible heatstroke symptom is crucial to ensure prompt medical intervention and prevent complications.
+Recognising swelling as a possible heatstroke symptom is crucial to ensure prompt medical intervention and prevent complications.

-Prevent heatstroke!
+Prevent heatstroke

 Both types of heatstroke can be life-threatening and require immediate medical attention.
 Prevention measures, such as staying hydrated, wearing appropriate clothing, and avoiding excessive sun exposure or intense physical activity during peak heat hours, are essential to reduce the risk of heatstroke.
 It may also interest you to read how to keep yourself safe in Thailand’s scorching humidity.
+Even though Thailand is one of the hottest countries, it can give you the best experience beach during summer, check out our partner’s website ‘Agoda‘ to find your best accommodation.

 Health